jeffreyfrederick/dfumaster/README.md

 # DFU Master

-**DFU Master** is a PySide6-based macOS utility designed to manage iOS device firmware restoration via DFU (Device Firmware Update) mode.
+**DFU Master** is a PySide6-based macOS utility designed to manage Mac device firmware restoration via DFU (Device Firmware Update) mode.
 It provides a simple GUI for triggering DFU mode, rebooting devices, and restoring firmware using Apple Configurator and `macvdmtool`.

 ---